-3.2.2.2 Site
+3.2.2.2.
+Site

 The measuring site will be picked by the local Race Secretary.
 This site will be located away from "traffic" and other disturbances.
 Only the Whippet being measured and handler will be allowed in this area.
-During the measuring procedure, there will be NO activity on the track, no testing of boxes, no lure machines going, or loudspeakers seaking!
+During the measuring procedure, there will be NO activity on the track, no testing of boxes, no lure machines going, or loudspeakers speaking!
 We must do everything possible to maintain "quiet," so to avoid distractions that could "trigger" the racing personality, thus making the "natural, relaxed stance" harder to obtain.
 The place of inspection will be a level, hard, even surface, into which the legs of the wicket will not sink, that is not smooth so it will give good traction to the whippets when standing on it.

-There will be an inspection board, generally made to these requirements: 1/2" to 1" plywood 24" wide, 44" to 45" long, and will be flat over its entire surface.
+If such a surface is not available, there will be an inspection board, generally made to these requirements: 1⁄2 inch to 1 inch plywood 24 inches wide, 44 inches to 45 inches long, and will be flat over its entire surface.
 The board may be unpainted, but if painted, only nonskid paint will be allowed.
 The Race Secretary, or an appointee, will check-in each entrant on the program that, after the measurement and inspection, is acceptable, and will be responsible to time each measuring attempt.
 The wickets for measuring each entrant will be approved by the NRD.
 Approved wickets are available through the WRA.